Pri1437/computer-science/data-science/intro-to-data-science/week1.md

 Numpy arrays are both better in performance and use less memory than lists.

+Numpy n-dimensional arrays can hold columns of different datatype.

 **Numpy Operations**
 Attributes in numpy array:
 * numpyArr.ndim &rarr; holds what is the dimension of "numpyArr"